 Although there are certain risks associated with using this project, it doesn’t mean that you should stop using it altogether.
 Also use in moderation and test on your skin before committing.
 If you don’t feel comfortable with it, it’s ok, there are plenty of makeup primers out there for all skin types.

-How Do You Use it as A Face Mask For Wrinkles?
+How Do You Use Milk of Magnesia as Face Mask For Wrinkles?

 Yes!
 You can use milk of magnesia to help smooth out your wrinkles as well.